yeslogic/prince-docs/docs/graphics.md

 ### Color Management in Prince

-Prince supports RGB, RGBA, HSL, HSLA, CMYK, and named spot colors.
+Prince supports RGB(A), CMYK, HSL(A), HWB, and named spot colors.
 For Prince's color handling, please see the [Color](#color) section.

 As CSS defines RGB colors in the sRGB color space, Prince tags those colors with an sRGB ICC profile in the PDF output.
 See also the section on [Rich black and true black](#rich-black-and-true-black) below.

-CMYK colors specified using the `cmyk()` function syntax, or equivalent `device-cmyk()` syntax, represent device-dependent colors, so they will be left as such in the PDF when possible.
+CMYK colors specified using the `device-cmyk()` function syntax represent device-dependent colors, so they will be left as such in the PDF when possible.
 Device-dependent color is not allowed in PDF/A or PDF/X, so those CMYK colors will be assumed to be either in the output intent color space (if it is CMYK), or else the color space of the fallback CMYK profile.
 See the command-line option [`--fallback-cmyk-profile`](command-line.md#cl-fallback-cmyk-profile) in the [PDF Output Options](command-line.md#pdf-output-options) section, or the [`-prince-fallback-cmyk-profile`](css-props.md#prop-prince-fallback-cmyk-profile) property.
 ```bash
     prince input.html
            --pdf-profile=PDF/A-1b